ramiroiblanco/mostlyai/README.md

 * The cookies pop-up caused some issues while developing the tests.
 These were resolved by forcing clicks or handling the popup in specific cases.
 However, for a proper test suite, this should be resolved in a more scalable way.
 * The navigation tabs behavior was not the same when clicking options in the browser and when clicking using the cy.click() command.
 Therefore, sometimes multiple clicks were necessary.
 Again, a more scalable solution is needed here.
 * The form could sometimes take more than the default 4 second Cypress wait to load, therefore, this waiting period was extended in the Cypress configuration file.

+##Learnings
+* I had the chance to look into the latest version of Cypress (the last time I had used Cypress was version 4.0).
+* I had the chance to use TypeScript with Cypress, before I had only used JavaScript.